msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 It will then call OhCoconutsGameManager methods that update the observers?

 ## TODO:
-* Build out the ScoreBoard, implement update() and add the JavaFX elements to the Controller
+1. Build out the ScoreBoard, implement observer interface
-  * We just need to link text boxes to the scoreboard via stamp? coupling
+  * We just need to link text boxes to the scoreboard via stamp? coupling, or add getters and setters to controller
+  * add the JavaFX elements to the Controller
+  * Implement update method

-* Implement the HitEvent class to handle the proper hit events
+2. Implement the HitEvent class to handle the proper hit events

-* Have the OhCoconutsGameManager implement the subject interface and its methods
+3. Have the OhCoconutsGameManager implement the subject interface
-* Implement an observer that servers to remove Island objects (for example when a laser hits a coconut the coconut needs to be removed)
+  * Implement attach method
+  * Implement detatch method
+  * Implement notifyAll method

+4. Manage item deletion inside game manager when off-screen or interacted with
+  * This just involves adding the correct items to the scheduledForRemoval list
+  * Includes when lasers leave the game boundaries
+  * Includes when Coconuts hit the ground or hit the player
+  * Includes when the coconuts get hit by the laser

+* I think that the UML is done?
+(Nathan Halberg)
+* I think the Sequence Diagram is done?
+(Anthony Higareda Jr.)
+* Report incomplete (John Eckberg)

-## Questions
+## Notes
-* Would the HitEvent be better to implement the subject interface?
-But then we would have to attach and detach subjects a bunch as the objects are created & deleted

-My main concern here is that the OhCoconutsGameManager is the only object that has full knowledge of the HitEvents because it's the one that creates it.
-If we just send the HitEvent out to the observers via the OhCoconutsGameManager?
-The only hitch in this is that the OhCoconutsGameManager seems to be the one creating and deleting the objects?

 * So a hit event will be generated if a object that can hit (crab and laser and ground) hits a hittable object (coconut)
   * This hit event will be sent to the observer
   * So the notify method for the subject takes in a hit event and then calls the update method of the